-When If allegations of misconduct which, if substantiated, would warrant discipline of an attorney shall, come to the attention of a Jjudge of this Court, the Jjudge shall may refer the matter to the Court's Disciplinary and Admissions Committee.
-If the Disciplinary and Admissions Committee determines that further investigation is necessary, it may refer the matter to Maryland Bar Counsel to conduct an investigation.decline to take action and instead refer the matter to the Maryland Attorney Grievance Commission, or the state bar authority serving as the basis for the attorney-respondent's membership in this Court's Bar.
-Alternatively, the Court, upon the recommendation of the Disciplinary and Admissions Committee, may appoint one (1) or more members of the Bar of the Court as counselattorney-investigators to conduct the investigation.
-Notice of any such appointment shall be given to the attorney-respondent-attorney, and the attorney-respondent-attorney may move to disqualify counsel soany appointed attorney-investigator within fourteen (14) days after service of mailing the notice of appointment to the attorney-respondent's address on file with the Clerk's Office.
+If allegations of misconduct which, if substantiated, would warrant discipline of an attorney, come to the attention of a judge of this Court, the judge may refer the matter to the Court's Disciplinary and Admissions Committee.
+If the Disciplinary and Admissions Committee determines that further investigation is necessary, it may decline to take action and instead refer the matter to the Maryland Attorney Grievance Commission, or the state bar authority serving as the basis for the attorney-respondent's membership in this Court's Bar.
+Alternatively, the Court, upon the recommendation of the Disciplinary and Admissions Committee, may appoint one or more members of the Bar of the Court as attorney-investigators to conduct the investigation.
+Notice of any such appointment shall be given to the attorney-respondent, and the attorney-respondent may move to disqualify any appointed attorney-investigator within fourteen (14) days of mailing the notice of appointment to the attorney-respondent's address on file with the Clerk's Office.

-b) Recommendation by CounselAttorney-Investigator
+b) Recommendation by Attorney-Investigator

-After the conclusion of the investigation, counsel-the attorney-investigator(s) shall submit to the Disciplinary and Admissions Committee a report and recommendation that a formal hearingproceeding be held or that the matter be disposed of by dismissal, admonitionwarning, deferral, or otherwise.
-TheUpon review of the attorney-investigator's report and recommendation, the Disciplinary and Admissions Committee shall take such actionrecommend to the Court whether to (1) initiate formal proceedings or (2) impose a warning, with or without conditions, in lieu of sanction as it deems appropriatepermitted under L.R.
-705.1.h.- c) Initiation of Formal Proceedings
+After the conclusion of the investigation, the attorney-investigator(s) shall submit to the Disciplinary and Admissions Committee a report and recommendation that a formal proceeding be held or that the matter be disposed of by dismissal, warning, deferral, or otherwise.
+Upon review of the attorney-investigator's report and recommendation, the Disciplinary and Admissions Committee shall recommend to the Court whether to (1) initiate formal proceedings or (2) impose a warning, with or without conditions, in lieu of sanction as permitted under L.R.
+705.1.h.

+c) Initiation of Formal Proceedings

-If formal disciplinary proceedings are to be initiated, the Court shall issue an order requiring the attorney-respondent-attorney to show cause within thirty (30) days after service of the order why the attorney-respondent should not be disciplined.
+If formal disciplinary proceedings are to be initiated, the Court shall issue an order requiring the attorney-respondent to show cause within thirty (30) days after service of the order why the attorney-respondent should not be disciplined.
 A copy of the attorney-investigator's report and recommendation shall accompany the show cause order.
 A copy of any exhibits to the report and recommendation shall be made available to the attorney-respondent upon request.